bjornrho/Navigation-brov2/src/brov2_trajectory/README.md

 2. Manually add desired depth values for all set-point constraints and *generate* time constraints
 3. Set trajectory variables and *create/store* the trajectory

+***USER SHOULD BE AWARE**: The yaw set-points in a trajectory may drift off along the straight sections of a trajectory.
+This is an artifact of using the toolbox, and it has not been addressed for now.*

 ## Trajectory Generator - Step 1: Set Constraint Variables and Generate Spatial Constraints
 The first step is to set the variables in `trajectory_main_script.m` which help define constraints for a specific trajectory: